JoshuaBRussell/PICLibrary/README.md

 **With this being said, the main goal for all of this is to _learn_** The code is likely to change often, and will probably have sections of poorly written code...*initially*.

+**Update (07/02/18):**

+PIDExample.c shows how to set up a working PID controller that is able to control the speed of a DC motor.
+The code needs refactoring and test code needs to be wrapped around everything along with some other misc. changes.
+After those changes are in effect, other performance improving code will be added.